SafeSchools Training courses are authored by a team of nationally renowned

 Patrick Fitzpatrick, President, Compass Driving

-Author, City Driving; Defensive Driving; Road Rage; Van Safety; Winter Driving
+Author, City Driving; Defensive Driving; Distracted Driving; Road Rage; Winter Driving

 Patrick Fitzpatrick is a veteran of the Washington State Patrol where he served in many capacities including Police Pursuit Academy Instructor and Safety Education Officer and won acclaim for his innovative programs and public education courses.
 Patrick has more than a decade in school district risk management and is founder of